SamiraZiyadg/GenAI/README.md

 # GenAI
-Use "nano .env" in the terminal withi Jupyter lab to save your API keys and passwords.
+Use "nano .env" in the terminal within Jupyter lab to save your API keys and passwords.